Neural Particle Automata: Learning Self-Organizing Particle Dynamics: Method

 \subsection{Differentiable SPH Operators}

 Smoothed Particle Hydrodynamics (SPH) is a mesh-free numerical method that represents continuous fields with discrete particles and evaluates field quantities via kernel-weighted sums over nearby samples within a \textbf{support radius} $\epsilon$.
-This kernel-weighted interpolation provides direct, local estimates of differential operators (e.g., gradients and Laplacian) from particle distributions, without requiring explicit connectivity.
+This kernel-weighted interpolation provides direct, local estimates of differential operators from particles without explicit connectivity.